 Do you wish Trader Joe’s sold rotisserie chicken?
 Join the club, but they don’t.
 They have something even better, spatchcocked chicken.
 Do you know why?

 Most grocery stores (especially Costco) sell rotisserie chickens as a “loss leader” to get you into the store.
 What does that mean?
 You are eating the lowest quality chicken money can buy.

-BEFORE YOU CLICK AWAY see why should try buying a Trader Joe’s Spatchcocked Chicken.
+BEFORE YOU CLICK AWAY see why you should try buying a Trader Joe’s Spatchcocked Chicken.
 It’s pre-seasoned, marinated, and delicious with the most crispy chicken skin.
-All you have to do is put it on pan and bake.
-It tastes even better than rotisserie chicken.
-It is my favorite way to cook chicken and it’s so much easier than you imagine.
+All you have to do is put it on a pan and bake.
+It tastes even better than a rotisserie chicken.
+It is my favorite way to cook chicken and it’s so much easier than you imagine